Nutrition

 7. Brazil Nuts

-Selenium is known to improve thyroid function and boost the immune system making it a vital nutrient.
-It is worth noting that too much selenium can be deadly, so experts recommend never consuming more than 400 mcg of selenium per day.
+As WebMD explains, selenium helps to improve thyroid function, support cognitive and reproductive health, and boost the immune system, making it a vital nutrient.
+It is worth noting that experts recommend never consuming more than 400 micrograms of selenium per day, with the optimal amount for an adult being 55 micrograms per day.

-Brazil nuts are delicious to eat raw as a snack or they can be used in tasty treats like Brazil nut banana bread.
-As with almonds, coating Brazil nuts in high-quality dark chocolate is also a great idea for an indulgent yet still quite healthy treat.
+If you portion them correctly, Brazil nuts are delicious to eat raw as a snack, and they can also be used in tasty treats like Brazil nut banana bread.
+As with almonds and macadamia nuts, coating Brazil nuts in high-quality dark chocolate is a great idea for an indulgent yet still quite healthy treat.

 Brazil Nut Nutritional Information